TreyDold/Harmony-Website/HELP.md

 # Harmony Baker - Files Needing Assistance

 ## High Priority
-- [ ] `components/SiteHeader.tsx` - Header links are not in frame and drift off the backgrond image, having trouble with centering them on the page for the viewer.
-This continues onto other pages like app/gallery/photos and app/gallery/drawings
+- [ ] `components/ResponsiveImage.tsx` - Have run an optimizer script on the images but now going to the drawings or photos pages, the images are scaled wrong and are displayed too large on the screen.
+Tried to not manually change their size with fill = {true} but this causes the images not to render at all on screen.